linkerd/website/linkerd.io/content/blog/happy-birthday-linkerd.md

 [DigitalOcean](https://marketplace.digitalocean.com/apps/linkerd-beta) to
 [VSCode](https://marketplace.visualstudio.com/items?itemName=bhargav.vscode-linkerd)
-to [Rio](https://github.com/rancher/rio/pull/411), Linkerd has become a criticla building block for the cloud native ecosystem as a whole.
+to [Rio](https://github.com/rancher/rio/pull/411), Linkerd has become a critical building block for the cloud native ecosystem as a whole.

 🍰 **The creation of industry-defining interfaces**.
 The Linkerd team was the largest contributor to Microsoft's [Service Mesh